Logo GraphDancer: Training LLMs to Explore and Reason over Graphs via Two-Stage Curriculum Post-Training

-1Texas A&M University, 2University of Waterloo, 3Lambda
+1Texas A&M University, 2University of Waterloo, 3Lambda, 4University of Oregon

 Figure 1: Overview of the GraphDancer framework.